dotnet/docs-aspire/docs/logging/seq-component.md

 ### Persistent logs and traces

-To retain Seq's data and configuration across application restarts register Seq with a data directory in your AppHost project.
+Register Seq with a data directory in your AppHost project to retain Seq's data and configuration across application restarts.

 ```csharp
 var seq = builder.AddSeq("seq", seqDataDirectory: "./seqdata");